 Pastitsio chi nona: a variation of pastitsio with filo layers in the oven.
 The pasta is mixed with butter, tomato, sugar, cheese, boiled eggs, pieces of ham, salado and chopped chicken and lamb or beef, wrapped in leaves like a pita and baked in the oven.

-Sofrito: thin slices of fried beef, with white sauce of chopped garlic, parsley, white pepper, white wine, salt and vinegar.
+Sofrito: thin slices of fried beef, with a white sauce of chopped garlic, parsley, white pepper, white wine, salt and vinegar.

 Stoufado: a casserole dish cooked for many hours on the edge of the fireplace.
-These are pieces of beef marinated with wine, onion, finely-chopped garlic, carrot, celery, rosemary, sage, thyme, marjoram, bay leaf and salt and pepper.
+These are pieces of beef marinated with wine, onion, finely chopped garlic, carrot, celery, rosemary, sage, thyme, marjoram, bay leaf and salt and pepper.
 Fried with oil and chopped pancetta and then boiled with all the marinade and a little extra sugar.

 Tingola: fried liver with onion rings, quenched with wine, drizzled with tomato juice and plenty of chopped parsley.